MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 ---
-title: "Overview of Dynamics 365 Sales Insights | MicrosoftDocs"
+title: "Overview of Sales Insights Add-in for Microsoft Dynamics 365 Sales | MicrosoftDocs"
 description: "Overview of the AI features that are offered with Sales" ms.date: 08/10/2020 ms.service: crm-online